 Actions that drivers, operators and owners of taxis or private hire vehicles (PHVs) can take to protect against coronavirus.

-Aside from the driver, a passenger is not permitted to share a taxi or private hire vehicle with someone from outside their household or support bubble unless their journey is undertaken for an exempt reason.
+Aside from the driver, a passenger should avoid sharing a taxi or private hire vehicle (PHV) with someone from outside their household or support bubble unless their journey is undertaken for an exempt reason.
 For example, if sharing the vehicle is reasonably necessary as part of a passenger’s work, you do not have to refuse to carry them.

 Follow this guidance even if you have been vaccinated.
 You could still spread COVID-19 to others.

 This guidance only applies in England.
 Check the guidance for the other UK nations: